veena-calambur/Bayeslime/README.md

 # lime + Bayeslime

 This project is a friendly fork of Lime to incorporate Bayeslime.
-Bayeslime is a bayesian variant of the original lime framework that measure the *uncertainty* of any given explanation.
+Bayeslime is a bayesian variant of the original lime framework that measure the *uncertainty* of any given explanation, first proposed in [our paper](https://arxiv.org/abs/2008.05030).

 Why is this good?
 This allows us to express whether we're confident we've found a good explanation.
 Meaning, with Bayeslime we can say we're 95% sure the feature importances for any given explanation fall in a certain range.